Hiking with Your Dog

 If you are hiking along water and decide to let your pup swim, do NOT let them swim or play in the water too long.
 The water will soften their paws and they will be more prone to rip and shred.
 That is incredibly painful and can be very dangerous.

 Talk to your vet and ask their opinion on how many miles and what type of challenges your dog can handle.
 Make sure they are up to date on all of their shots, and consider rattlesnake or lymes vaccinations as well.
-Keep your vet and identification tags on your dog too.
+Keep your vet information and identification tags on your dog too.

 As always, you should check with the parks or sites to make sure pets are allowed and if there are any restrictions.
 Most trails require pets to be on a leash at all times.
 Some even have a leash length requirement.
-Look at the rules and regulations beforehand to ensure you and your pup are able to get the best out of your adventures in nature.
+Look at the rules and regulations beforehand to ensure you and your dog are able to get the best out of your adventures in nature.

-If you have any questions or are looking for some new hiking gear, please stop by and ask a team member.
+If you have any questions or are looking for some new hiking gear, please stop by Dogologie and ask a team member.
 We love helping our guests prepare for their next adventure.